 Buying Supermajorities in the Lab (with Maik T. Schneider), [link].

-Abstract Many political decisions are taken in legislatures or committees and are subject to lobbying efforts.
-A seminal contribution to the vote-buying literature is the legislative lobbying model pioneered by Groseclose and Snyder (1996), which predicts that lobbies will optimally form supermajorities in many cases.
-Providing the first empirical assessment of this important workhorse model, we test its central predictions in the laboratory.
+Abstract Many political decisions taken in legislatures or committees are subject to lobbying efforts.
+A seminal contribution to the literature on vote-buying is the legislative lobbying model pioneered by Groseclose and Snyder (1996), which predicts that lobbies will optimally form supermajorities in many cases.
+Providing the first empirical assessment of this prominent model, we test its central predictions in the laboratory.
 While the model assumes sequential moves, we relax this assumption in additional treatments with simultaneous moves.
-We find that lobbies buy supermajorities as predicted by the theory and supporting evidence for the comparative statics predictions with respect to lobbies’ budgets and legislators’ preferences.
-Some comparative statics effects also carry over to the simultaneous move setup but the predictive power of the model is much weaker.
+We find that lobbies buy supermajorities as predicted by the theory.
+Our results also provide supporting evidence for most comparative statics predictions of the legislative lobbying model with respect to lobbies’ willingness to pay and legislators’ preferences.
+Some of these results carry over to the simultaneous-move set-up but the predictive power of the model declines.

 Abstract We investigate the potential of transparency to influence committee decision-making.
 We present a model in which career concerned committee members receive private information of different type-dependent accuracy, deliberate and vote.
 We study three levels of transparency under which career concerns are predicted to affect behavior differently and test the model’s key predictions in a laboratory experiment.The model’s predictions are largely borne out – transparency negatively affects information aggregation at the deliberation and voting stages, leading to sharply different committee error rates than under secrecy.
 This occurs despite subjects revealing more information under transparency than theory predicts.